 Problem 1: Evaluate the following limits.
 When appropriate, declare whether the limit goes to ∞ or -∞ if the limit does not exist.

-As our function approaches x = 8 from the right and left side, it approaches a y-value of 88/16!
+Lucky for us, the direct substitution method worked and gave us our answer!
+As our function approaches x = 0 from the right and left side, it approaches a y-value of 5!